FeTS-AI/FL-PoST/docs/fl.md

 ## 1. Mark your dataset as Operational

-Run the following command to mark your dataset as Operational (i.e., ready for training):
+(This command may take some time) Run the following command to mark your dataset as Operational (i.e., ready for training):

 ```bash
 medperf dataset set_operational -d DATASET_ID
 ```

 Replace `DATASET_ID` with your dataset ID.
 This command will calculate the hash of your prepared dataset and some statistics.
 You will be presented with this information, and will be prompted to confirm uploading them to the MedPerf server.

+To recall, you can get your dataset ID by running `medperf dataset ls --mine`.

 ![](images/op.png)